fullmetaltac/interview-notes/devops/git.md

 **Amend the Previous Commit**

-We really don’t want a separate commit for just the email.
-Let’s amend the previous commit to include the email change.
+We really don't want a separate commit for just the email.
+Let's amend the previous commit to include the email change.

 ```shell
 $ git add hello.rb